Little Talbot Island State Park#4 in Best Things To Do in Jacksonville

 Recent visitors agreed that a visit to Little Talbot Island yields excellent hiking and biking opportunities, plus a relaxing beach.
 Others were impressed with the amenities, including restrooms, dressing rooms, outdoor showers and charcoal grills.

 Little Talbot Island State Park welcomes visitors every day of the year from 8 a.m. to sundown.
-Entry costs $2 for pedestrians and cyclists, and $5 for drivers (although single-occupancy vehicles will only be charged $4.
-To learn more, visit Little Talbot Island's website.
+Entry costs $2 for pedestrians and cyclists, and $5 for drivers (although single-occupancy vehicles will only be charged $4).
+To learn more, visit the official state park website.

 More Best Things To Do in Jacksonville

 About 30 miles northeast of downtown Jacksonville, the relaxed community of Amelia Island draws families in droves with its 13 miles of beaches, historic attractions and laid-back atmosphere.
 In the 1930s, 1940s and 1950s, Amelia Island also provided a safe vacation haven for Jacksonville's Black residents.
 Florida's first Black millionaire, Abraham Lincoln Lewis, purchased 200 acres of beachfront on Amelia Island and called it American Beach.
 Here, Black vacationers could enjoy the island without the threat of racial discrimination or violence.
 In 2002, the beach was placed on the National Register of Historic Places.
 To learn more about the beach's culture, stories and heritage, consider a visit to the American Beach Museum.